CreateRandom/examPDFmerger/README.md

 A simple script for merging multiple exam PDFs downloaded from a platform like RU's Brightspace into a single file for printing.
 Adds a watermark with RU student numbers and optionally different exam version (inferred from the folder structure) onto each page.
 Inserts empty pages to allow for convenient duplex printing.
-Python 2.7 due to library availabilty.
+Should be compatible with Python 2.7 and 3.6.

 ## Example use
 ```